Sino-Pacific relations: Regional policies of the People's Republic of China

-Regional policies of the Republic of China
+Regional policies of the Republic of China (Taiwan)

 In September 2006, the first regional summit of all Taiwan's Pacific Island allies took place, and was hosted by Palau, in Koror.
 The meeting brought together ROC President Chen Shui-bian and delegates from the Marshall Islands, Tuvalu, Nauru, Palau, Solomon Islands and Kiribati.
 It was to become a regular event, known as the Taiwan-Pacific Allies Summit.
 A second regional meeting was hosted by the Marshall Islands in October, and President Chen attended.
 This resulted in the Majuro Declaration, in which Taiwan's six Pacific allies re-stated their recognition of the ROC's sovereignty, and promised to support the ROC's attempts to join the United Nations.

 Also in June 2007, the ROC donated an aid package of €700,000, distributed among eight Pacific regional organisations.

 In January 2008, following the victory of the Kuomintang in the ROC's elections, Kuomintang MP Yang Li-huan stated that under the new government Taiwan's interest in the Pacific could decrease.
 Three days later, however, it was confirmed that ROC vice-president Annette Lu would lead a diplomatic visit to the Marshall Islands, Nauru and Solomon Islands.